-The physico-chemical properties of soil are presented in Table I and II.
-The pH of the soil ranging between 5.35-5.18 was not influenced significantly by organic inputs.
+The physico-chemical properties of soil are presented in Table I. The pH of the soil ranging between 5.35-5.18 was not influenced significantly by organic inputs.
 Soil pH was highest (5.35) with application of enriched compost and lowest (5.18) in soil application of banana extract.
 This might probably be due to differential releasing behaviour of different organic acids from different organic inputs after application.
 The OC of soil was significantly influenced by organic inputs.
-Enriched compost exhibited the highest organic carbon (0.84%), which was at par with vermicompost by banana pseudostem (0.81%), 50% enriched compost + 50% vermicompost by banana pseudostem (0.80%) and 50% vermicompost by banana pseudostem + 50% azolla compost (0.82%).
+Enriched compost (0.84%) exhibited the highest organic carbon, which was at par with 50% banana vermicompost + 50% azolla compost (0.82%) and banana vermicompost (0.81%).
 The lowest organic carbon (0.73%) was recorded in control.
 The increase in OC of soil under organic farming was quite obvious, owing to the fact that carbonaceous materials contributed to soil OC after their decomposition.
 These observations are in agreement with the findings of Singh and Chandra (2011).
 Addition of higher quantity of organic manures and/or longer period of organic farming practice was responsible for build-up of OC in soil.
-The CEC exhibited highly significant relation with enriched compost {7.48 c mole (p+)/kg}, remaining at par with vermicompost by banana pseudostem {7.39 c mole (p+)/kg} and 50% vermicompost by banana pseudostem + 50% azolla compost {7.23 c mole (p+)/kg}.
-The lowest CEC {6.55 c mole (p+)/kg} was recorded in control.
-This observed increase in CEC might be due to improvement in soil organic matter content of soil after decomposition of organic materials.
-A slight increase in soil organic matter can enhance the CEC of the soil to a greater extent.
-The increase in CEC, as a result of incorporation of organic manures into the soil has also been reported by several workers (Swarup and Ghosh, 1979; Yaduvanshi et al., 1985; Singh, 1993; and Mahantaa et al., 2012).
+The CEC exhibited highly significant relation with enriched compost {7.48 c mole (p+)/kg}, remaining at par with vermicompost by banana pseudostem {7.39 c mole (p+)/kg} and 50% vermicompost by banana pseudostem + 50% azolla compost $\{7.23 \text{ c mole } (p^+)/\text{kg}\}$ .
+The lowest CEC $\{6.55 \text{ c mole } (p^+)/\text{kg}\}$ was recorded in control.
+This observed increase in CEC might be due to improvement of organic matter content in soil after decomposition of organic materials.
+A slight increase in soil organic matter can enhance the CEC of the soil to a great extent.
+The increase in CEC, as a result of incorporation of organic manures into the soil has also been reported by several workers (Swarup and Ghosh, 1979; Yaduvanshi et al., 1985; Singh, 1993; Mahantaa et al., 2012; Bano et al., 2021b and Padder et al., 2021).